gparmer/anr_booting_up/README.md

 It is also possible -- and easy -- to play online.
 [jinteki.net](https://www.jinteki.net/) is a community-created online Netrunner experience.
 You can make a game with "New Player" in the title, and someone will hop on with you to show you the ropes.

+There are some key interactions that you should really know about if you sit down across from someone who has been playing for a long time.
+Most of these are spelled out [here](https://github.com/gparmer/anr_booting_up/blob/master/important_cards.md); you can use that to get a view on some of the more impactful interactions you should know about.

 # Community